-Keep areas of skin that have been injured (such as cuts, scrapes, eczema, and rashes caused by allergic reactions or poison ivy) clean and covered.
+Make sure to clean and cover areas of injured skin (such as cuts, scrapes, eczema, and rashes caused by allergic reactions or poison ivy).
 Use any antibiotic ointments or other treatments that your doctor suggests.
 If someone in your family has a staph infection, don't share towels, sheets, or clothing until the infection has been fully treated.

-If you develop a staph infection, you can prevent spreading it to other parts of your body by being careful not to touch the infected skin, keeping it covered whenever possible, and using a towel only once when you clean the area (wash the towel in hot water afterwards or use disposable towels).
+If you develop a staph infection, you can prevent spreading it to other parts of your body by being careful not to touch the infected skin, keeping it covered whenever possible, and using a towel only once when you clean the area.
+Make sure to wash the towel in hot water afterwards or use disposable towels.